Personal websites & portfolios

 This is your best friend when things go wrong.
 Take a screenshot of what you're seeing and paste it directly into Claude Code.
 This gives Claude the same view that you have and removes any ambiguity about what the problem is.

-Make sure that you also include a description of the problem and are specific about what the issue is - a screenshot on its own isn't always enough.
+Make sure that you also include a description of the problem and be specific about what the issue is - a screenshot on its own isn't always enough.

 One mistake I kept making early on was correcting Claude over and over when it got something wrong.
 After lots of corrections, the conversation becomes full of bad approaches and Claude becomes even more confused.